How to use the command 'sftp' (with examples)

 put

-: The command to send a local file to the remote system./path/local_file
+: The local path to the file intended to be uploaded to the remote server.

 Use case 6: Transfer remote directory to the local system recursively (works with put